zenmoto/bunyan-tcp/README.md

 | connect | If previously closed, attempts to reconnect.
 This is called on instantiation.
 | close | Disconnect from the remote server
 | bufferedMessageCount | If currently disconnected, the number of messages in offline buffer
-| dropperMessageCount | If currently disconnected, number of messages that have been discarded
+| droppedMessageCount | If currently disconnected, number of messages that have been discarded